dfu88/caching-performance/README.md

 ### Prerequisites

-You will need a GCC compiler to compile the C files, this can be done through homebrew or installing XCode Command Line Tools
+You will need a GCC compiler to compile the C files.

+#### Mac

+On Mac OS, this can be done through *Homebrew* or installing *XCode Command Line Tools*.
+Open up terminal and enter:

 **Homebrew**
 ```